 October 8, 2013 through October 5, 2014

-This exhibition highlights 50 masterpieces and a trove of unpublished documents selected from the more than 3,000 works in the Met from Africa, Oceania and the Americas gifted by Nelson Rockefeller.
-The display features not only a selection of historically significant pieces first displayed in Rockefeller’s Museum of Primitive Art whose collection is now housed in the Met’s Michael Rockefeller wing but also celebrates his singular appreciation of indigenous arts and honors his vision that the cultural and creative importance or art from Africa, Oceania and the Americas is equal to anything in the Western art canon.
+This exhibition highlights 50 masterpieces and a trove of unpublished documents selected from the more than 3,000 works in the Metropolitan Museum of Art gifted by Nelson Rockefeller.
+The display features not only a selection of historically significant pieces first displayed in Rockefeller’s Museum of Primitive Art whose collection is now housed in the Met’s Michael Rockefeller wing including a tenth century A.D., stone sculpture of a, “Hunchback,” from Mexico, a thirteenth century A.D., “Feathered Tunic,” from Peru and a nineteenth century, “Mblo Twin Mask (Nda)” from the Ivory Coast, but also celebrates his singular appreciation of indigenous arts and honors his vision that the cultural and creative importance of art from Africa, Oceania and the Americas equals anything in the Western art canon.